-This classification applies to an account taking electricity at 750 volts or less where the electricity is used exclusively in a single family unit, non-commercial.
-This can be a separately metered living accommodation, town house, apartment, semi-detached, duplex, triplex or quadruplex with residential zoning.
+This classification applies to an account taking electricity at 750 volts or less where the electricity is used exclusively in a separate metered living accommodation.
+Customers shall be residing in single-dwelling units that consist of a detached house or one unit of a semi-detached, duplex, triplex or quadruplex house, with a residential zoning.
+Separately metered dwellings within a town house complex or apartment building also qualify as residential customers.
 Further servicing details are available in the distributor's Conditions of Service.